itayfriedman/GCD_CP/README.md

-# GCD_CP
-course project to coursera Getting and Cleaning Data course
+# course project to coursera Getting and Cleaning Data course